hughsando/tensorflux/README.md

 -----
 `cd build && haxe --run Build.hx all`

+or

+`cd build && haxe --run Build.hx all -DGPU`

 This will create the dll, and run a test program to see if it works.

 Why a script?